Ramona Edelin

-Ramona Hoage Edelin (born September 4, 1945) is an American academic, activist and consultant.
+Ramona Hoage Edelin (September 4, 1945 – February 19, 2024) was an American academic, activist and consultant.
 Edelin is credited with introducing the term "African American" into the general vernacular.
 She has been named one of the most influential Black Americans by Ebony.
-Today, she serves as executive director of the DC Association of Charter Schools.
+She later served as executive director of the DC Association of Charter Schools.

 Early life and education

-Ramona Hoage was born on September 4, 1945 in Los Angeles, California, to George and Annette Hoage.
-She is an only child.
-Hoage's family moved to Atlanta, Georgia and she attended elementary school in Georgia.
-Her family moved again, this time to Carbondale, Illinois and she briefly attended high school there, before her family moved to Massachusetts where Edelin attended Stockbridge High School.
+Ramona Hoage was born on September 4, 1945, in Los Angeles, California, to George Hoage and Annette Lewis Hoage Phinazee.
+She was an only child.
+Her father died in a motorcycle crash two weeks before she was born.
+Her mother was the first woman to earn a PhD in library science from Columbia University, and encouraged Ramona to pursue an academic career.

+Edelin's family moved to Atlanta, Georgia where she attended Oglethorpe Elementary School.
+Her family moved again, to Carbondale, Illinois, and she briefly attended Lincoln Junior High School there.
+Her family then moved to Stockbridge, Massachusetts where Edelin attended Stockbridge High School.
 She graduated in 1963.

+Edelin then attended Fisk University, receiving the Sarah McKim Maloney Award in 1964, participating in the honors program, and placing on the dean's list almost every semester.
+She became a member of Phi Beta Kappa and the Gold Key Honor Society, edited the Fisk Forum campus newspaper, and was contributing editor to the Fisk Herald student literary magazine.
+She created one of the first university voluntary honor codes, which students signed to enable taking unmonitored tests.
+She was voted Miss Sophomore and Miss Alpha Phi Alpha.
+She also was selected to attend intensive courses at Harvard University the summer before her senior year.
+She earned her Fisk bachelor's degree magna cum laude in religious and philosophical studies, with departmental honors, in 1967.

 In 1967, she married Kenneth Edelin.
-The couple had two children together and eventually divorced.

-She earned her bachelor's degree from Fisk University in 1969.
-While as Fisk, she became a member of Phi Beta Kappa.
-She earned her master's degree at the University of East Anglia in 1969.
+Kenneth needed to complete a tour of military service in England and Ramona moved there to study as well.
+She earned her master's degree in philosophy at the University of East Anglia in 1969.
 In 1981, she completed her PhD in philosophy at Boston University.
+Her dissertation was on W. E. B. Du Bois.